Red and blue light being held up

-The Well-being and the Arts strand draws together researchers from various disciplines (including art, design, performance, photography, literature and history) who are interested in the contribution creative subjects can make to the understanding and promotion of health, well-being and inclusion.
+The Wellbeing and the Arts strand draws together researchers from various disciplines (including art, design, photography, literature and history) who are interested in the contribution creative subjects can make to the understanding and promotion of health, wellbeing and inclusion.
+It is led by Professor Louise Moody.

 Theme overview